-One of the common pain points for any online marketer who performs link building, guest blogging, blogger outreach, or other tasks is finding the contact information for a website or blog.
-There’s nothing worse than finding a great opportunity but not way to contact someone responsible for making decisions.
+One of the common pain points for any online marketer who performs link building, guest blogging, blogger outreach, or other tasks is finding the contact information for a website or blog. there’s nothing worse than finding a great opportunity but no way to contact someone responsible for making decisions.
 In this post, we’re going to go through some basic steps and tools you can use to find the contact information for any website.

 Where to Look On the Website

 First, we’re going to start with the basics.
 When you’re on the website or blog, look in the header menu, sidebar, and footer links.
 Then try the about page – some people put their contact info there.

 Blog contact information may be getting easier thanks to writers who want to capitalize on Author Rank.
 Check author bios for links to a Google+ profile that may include an email address in the contact information.